christian-vorhemus/autcar/docs/2_Software_Setup.md

 ```
 and change the default password.

-### 3) Download and install AutCar on your Raspberry

-1) First, install Git.
+10) Next, install Git.
 You can do so by entering the following command on your Raspberry Pi shell:
 ```
 sudo apt-get -y install git
 ```

-2) Download the AutCar library
+11) Download the AutCar library
 ```
 git clone https://github.com/christian-vorhemus/autcar.git
 ```

-3) Change directory to enter the /src folder of the downloaded /autcar folder
+12) Change directory to enter the /src folder of the downloaded /autcar folder
 ```
 cd autcar/src/
 ```

-4) Install the dependencies
+13) Install the dependencies
 ```
 python3 install.py
 ```